ssbc/ssb-tribes/README.md

 where:
 - `groupId` *String* - the id of the _parent_ group this subGroup will be linked to
-- `opts` *Object* (currently no opts you can pass in but empty object still required)
+- `opts` *Object*
+    - `opts.addPOBox` *Boolean* attaches a P.O.
+Box to the group and publish the keys into the group
+        - default: `false`
 - `cb` *Function* is a callback with signature `cb(err, data)` where `data` is an Object with properties:
     - `groupId` *String* - a cipherlink that's safe to use publicly to name the subGroup, and is used in `recps` to trigger enveloping messages to that group
     - `groupKey` *Buffer*  - the symmetric key used for encryption by the subGroup
     - `dmKey` *Buffer* - the asymetric key used to encrypt messages sent from outside of the subGroup
     - `groupInitMsg` *Object* - a copy of the  (enveloped) message used to initialise the subGroup

 _This method calls `ssb.tribes.create`_